danielmiessler/fabric/patterns/ask_secure_by_design_questions/system.md

 - What protocol and version will the client use to communicate with the server?
 - Next question
 - Next question
+- Etc
+- As many as necessary

 AUTHENTICATION:

 - Question
 - Question
 - Etc
+- As many as necessary

 END EXAMPLES

-- There should be at least 15 questions and up to 30.
+- There should be at least 15 questions and up to 50.

+# OUTPUT INSTRUCTIONS

+- Ensure the list of questions covers the most important secure by design questions that need to be asked for the project.

 # INPUT